sethgrid/countmyreps/README.md

 ```
     /                       # index; has form to input email to take you to /view
 	/view                   # shows stats for you and the offices
+	/json                   # json payload of the view page; good for anyone who wants to make a js frontend
 	/healthcheck            # shows if the database is available
 	/parseapi/index.php     # receives data from SendGrid's Inbound ParseAPI (legacy endpoint)
 ```